How to Create and Export SRT Captions in Premiere Pro

 g02NMlVi80uVSHyZgbDNiNd5MmG8z6EbuoORJ3ifslNYIv8ccsRXloUOmOY5Yin 6vrcbIuqX8J0CaeIN4j5hwibFq5QFv51c2WoL47RxnncbSAb1FO3WbtN1 GdmAD9NDcd48LbmboJ f2YRw

 Align your playhead where you want the caption to start on the main timeline.
 To create a new caption, select Add new captions segment.
-This will create a new section at the top of your timeline for the captions.
+This will create a new section for captions at the top of your timeline.

 4. Add and edit text